zhangyingerjelly/zhangyingerjelly.github.io/_portfolio/portfolio.md

 * <i>Oct.2021-Dec.2021</i>, I worked as a MLE intern in Alibaba, Hangzhou.
 I designed algorithms to filter the tags selected by users to improve searching satisfaction in the interactive search scenario of Quark Medical. [[PDF]](https://zhangyingerjelly.github.io/files/intern_alibaba/intern_ali.pdf)

+* <i>Nov.2022-, I worked as a research intern in Ant Group, Hangzhou.
+I do research on Uncertainty in Deep Learning and Application in Recommendation Advertisement System.

 Awards
 ======